-The zones of potential injuries for fish species with a swim bladder, turtles and fish eggs and fish larvae are predicted to be within 180 m from the array source.
-However, fish species without swim bladders have higher injury impact thresholds, and therefore have smaller zones of potential injuries within 90 m from the airgun array source.
+The zones of potential injuries for fish species with a swim bladder, turtles and fish eggs and fish larvae are predicted to be within 160 m from the array source.
+However, fish species without swim bladders have higher injury impact thresholds, and therefore have smaller zones of potential injuries within 80 m from the array source.

-The zones of potential mortal injuries for fish species with a swim bladder, fish eggs, and fish larvae are predicted to be within 30 m from the adjacent survey lines for all the 24-hour survey operation scenarios considered.
-For recoverable injury, the zones of impact are predicted to be within 80 m from the adjacent survey lines for fish with a swim bladder for all the operation scenarios considered.
-Fish without swim bladder are not expected to suffer or any potential injury.
-The zones of TTS effect for fish species with and without swim bladders are predicted to be within 2.9 km from the adjacent survey lines for the relevant 24-hour survey operation scenarios considered.
+The zones of potential mortal injuries for fish species with and without a swim bladder, fish eggs, and fish larvae are predicted to be within 60 m from the adjacent survey lines for all the 24-hour survey operation scenarios considered.
+For recoverable injury, the zones of impact are predicted to be within 20 m from the adjacent survey lines for fish without a swim bladder, and within 200 m for fish with a swim bladder for all the operation scenarios considered.
+The zones of TTS effect for fish species with and without swim bladders are predicted to be within 3 500 m from the adjacent survey lines for the relevant 24-hour survey operation scenarios considered.
 Existing experimental data regarding recoverable injury and TTS impacts for fish eggs and larvae is sparse and no guideline recommendations have been provided.
 However, based on a subjective approach, noise impacts are expected to be moderate for fish eggs and larvae.
 Impact is expected to be low for all of them at intermediate and far field from the source location.

-Three (3) long range modelling source locations are proposed for the 3D seismic survey.
-The modelling is representative of the noise propagation within the proposed 3D seismic area.
-Source location L1 is adjacent to the marine sensitive area, L2 represents the average depth of the south survey area and L3 is located towards the deeper water environment of the survey area.
+Two long range modelling source locations are proposed for the 3D seismic survey (L1 Adjacent to Childs Bank and Shelf Edge) and L2 (Adjacent to Cape Canyon and Associated Islands, Bays and Lagoons).
+Figure 86 and Figure 87 show the horizontal contour image of the predicted maximum SELs received at locations up to 200 km from source locations L1 and L2 respectively, overlaying the local bathymetry contours.
 As can be seen from the horizontal and vertical contour figures, the received noise levels at far-field locations vary at different angles and distances from the source locations.
 This directivity of received levels is due to a combination of the directivity of the source array, and propagation effects caused by bathymetry and sound speed profile variations.

 In general, the bathymetry profiles with significant upslope section across the continental slope region have the sound propagations experiencing significant attenuation due to the strong interaction between the sound signal and the seabed.
 The bathymetry profiles with downslope section have much less sound attenuation.
-These effects are evident in all locations for propagation paths towards shoreline directions.

-For all source locations and except for downslope sections, the seabed depth variations are not significant along the propagation paths within the deep-water region.
+These effects are evident for both locations for propagation paths towards shoreline directions.
+For both source locations, the seabed depth variations are not significant along the propagation paths within the deep-water region.
 Therefore, the directivity of received noise is dominated by the directionality of the source array.